waterlink/spec2.cr/README.md

 ```

 If you have test suite written for `Spec` and you don't want to put each
-top-level describe in its own module, you can use just include `Spec::Macros`
+top-level describe in its own module, you can just include `Spec::Macros`
 globally:

 ```crystal